emqx/emqx-operator/docs/en_US/tasks/configure-emqx-log-collection.md

 `telegraf.influxdata.com/volume-mounts` Set the mount path of the log

-`telegraf.influxdata.com/class` logs references the name of the class specified above
+`telegraf.influxdata.com/class` logs reference the name of the class specified above

 `spec.bootstrapConfig` Configure the output log to a file and the log level to debug